2023 Best Education Schools in Illinois

 Top 10 Best Education Schools

-Our analysis found Northwestern University to be the best school for education students who want to pursue a degree in Illinois.
+Our 2023 rankings named Northwestern University the best school in Illinois for education students.
 Northwestern is a fairly large private not-for-profit school located in the small city of Evanston.

-The excellent programs at Augustana College helped the school earn the #2 place on this year’s ranking of the best education schools in Illinois.
-Located in the city of Rock Island, Augustana is a private not-for-profit school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Augustana College.
+The school came in at #2 on this year’s Best Education Schools in Illinois list.
+Located in the small city of Rock Island, Augustana is a private not-for-profit college with a small student population.

 On average, education graduates from Augustana take out $27,000 in student loans while working on their degree.